Jawahir01/Bird-Hunt/TEST.md

 - On clicking on a bird, I expect the user to notice that the clicked bird disapeared, the number score rised, the bullets decremented by 1 and the timer is counting down.
 It's been tested and working well.
 - On keep clicking on the birds, I expect the previous test to happen.
 It's been tested and working well.
 - On clicking on dragon/hippo/crocodile, I expect the user to notice that the clicked animal disapeared, the number score decremented, the bullets decremented by 1 and the timer is counting down.
 It's been tested and working well.
-- On clicking on the screen indecating that the user missed shooting the bird, I expect the user to hear a different sound, the score number is the same, the bullets decrements and the timer still counting down.
+- On clicking on the screen indecating that the user missed shooting the bird, I expect the user to hear a different sound, the score number is the same, the bullets decrement and the timer still counting down.
 It's been tested and working well.
 - Once the bullets turn into 0, I expect the user to not be able to click any more on any bird left and a pop up message that has a short sentence with the user's score result and a button says paly again.
 It's been tested and working well.
 - On clicking on the play again button, I expect the user to return to the main page again.
 It's been tested and working well.
 - On the game page if the hourglass timer went down to 0, I exepect the user to not be able to click any more on any bird left and a pop up message that has a short sentence indecateing that the user has ran out of time and a paly again button.
 It's been tested and working well.